alexanderdittrich/alexanderdittrich.github.io/_pages/about.md

 ---

 I am about to finish my master's degree in Mechatronics at University of Stuttgart.
 Currently, I am working with Dieter Büchler at Max Planck Institute for Intelligent Systems on improving the capabilities of a pneumatically actuated robot arm playing table tennis.

+My research interests are on the intersection of control, machine learning and robotics.